Gábor Bányai

-Gábor Bányai (born 27 August 1969) is a Hungarian politician, member of the National Assembly (MP) for Bácsalmás, Bács-Kiskun County from 2006 to 2014, later for Kiskunhalas since 2014.
+Gábor Bányai (born 27 August 1969) is a Hungarian politician, who was a member of the National Assembly (MP) for Bácsalmás, Bács-Kiskun County from 2006 to 2014, later for Kiskunhalas from 2014 to 2026.
 He was a member of the Committee on Sustainable Development since 14 May 2010.
 He was appointed vice-chairman of the Enterprise Development Committee in May 2014.

 He served as President of the General Assembly of Bács-Kiskun County from 2006 to 2014.
 Minister Tibor Navracsics appointed him government commissioner responsible for the economic development of the Southern Great Plain in May 2022.
+Bányai was defeated by Tisza candidate Katalin Karsai-Juhász in the 2026 Hungarian parliamentary election, thus he did not secure a mandate after 20 years.

 Personal life

 He is married.
 His wife is Krisztina Bányainé Móricz.
 They have five children - three daughters, Eszter, Krisztina and Anna and two sons, Áron and Gábor.